-The statutes which govern the Opportunity Scholarship, Disabilities Grant, and Education Savings Account Programs require that all nonpublic schools receiving more than $300,000 in scholarship or grant funds in a school year, by Program, must contract with a Certified Public Accountant (CPA) to perform a financial review, consistent with Generally Accepted Accounting Principles (GAAP).
+The Opportunity Scholarship and Education Student Accounts Programs (collectively the “K12 Programs”) require that all nonpublic schools enrolling seventy (70) or more students who use scholarship funds from the K12 Programs for at least one semester during the academic year, must contract with a Certified Public Accountant (CPA) to perform a financial review, consistent with Generally Accepted Accounting Principles (GAAP).

 Note that schools which share a bank account are considered to be one school for the purposes of this requirement.